How Do We Define The Cheapest Places To Live Well?

 Da Nang, Vietnam

-Da Nang is a popular tourist town with fast-growing infrastructure and an international airport.
+Da Nang is a popular tourist town with fast-growing infrastructure.
+There is also access to international airport.
 There are a number of UNESCO World Heritage Sites in the region as well as miles of beautiful beaches.
 In addition to being a popular tourist town, Da Nang is a thriving business region and still growing fast.

 Daily living costs in Vietnam are low enough that most expats eat out for at least two meals a day.
 Many simply never cook, partly because of the quality of Vietnamese food.
 The street food is delicious, fresh, and there’s a seemingly endless variety.